Connecticut Avenue Line: History

 However, none of the proposals went through.

 During the COVID-19 pandemic, route L1 was suspended beginning on March 16, 2020 and route L2 operated on its Saturday supplemental schedule.
 However on March 18, 2020, further changes happened with route L2 operating on its Sunday schedule and weekend service being suspended beginning on March 21, 2020.
-A modified schedule and all weekend service resumed on August 23, 2020 but Route L1 remained suspended and late night service to Bethesda station remained suspended.
+A modified schedule and all weekend service resumed on August 23, 2020 for Route L2 but all Route L1 remained suspended and late night L2 service to Bethesda station remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route L1 service due to low federal funding.
-Route L1 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.

-In February 2021, WMATA proposed to eliminate the L2 and replace it with a modified H2 and H4 which would run along Connecticut Avenue north of Calvert Street NW and Routes 42 and 43 south of Columbia Road NW to replace the L2 if WMATA does not get any federal funding.
+Later in February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to increase span to add late-night service to 2:00 AM on Route L2 beginning in July 2021.
+However beginning in January 2022, WMATA proposed to eliminate the L2 and replace it with a modified H2 and H4 which would run along Connecticut Avenue north of Calvert Street NW to Friendship Heights station, and Routes 42 and 43 south of Columbia Road NW to replace the L2.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route L2.

+On June 10, 2021, WMATA proposed to increase the L2 to operate every 20 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, Route L2 service was increased to operate every 20 minutes daily between 7:00 AM to 9:00 PM.
 This essentially replaced all Route L1 service as WMATA no longer lists the L1 on the WMATA website.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all L2 service between Duke Ellington Bridge and Farragut Square.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.